veganaize/closure-compiler/ECMAScript6.md

 * Better unicode escapes in string literals (e.g. "\u{1F436}" == "🐶")
 * destructuring assignment
 * modules
+* async functions
+* async generators
+* `for await (const item of asyncIterator) {}`

 ## Type Checking

-Type checking is currently done on "transpiled" code.
-Direct support will happen after the new type inference is stable.
+Type checking is done on the original code before transpilation.

 ## Optimizations

-Optimization currently occur on "transpiled" code.
-Direct support will happen after the "check" phase understands ES6.
+Optimization currently occur after the code is transpiled to your chosen output language.

 ## Code Printer

-The code printer should at this point support all of ES6
+The code printer currently supports up to ECMAScript 2019.